apbaranova/blog/content/post/my-week02.md

 ---
-title: Git Version Control
+title: About my previous week
-subtitle: Getting started
+subtitle: post-03

 # Summary for listings and search engines
 summary: This chapter will be about my previous week.